- As a property manager or owner, you know that retaining residents directly translates to money earned and saves.

 With many Americans working from home, more of your residents are on the premises during the day than ever before.
 Having more residents around during business hours can make it difficult to tackle large projects around the property without disturbing anyone.

-Before 2020 and the COVID-19 pandemic, most residents would be out during the day, allowing property managers to take care of projects without disturbing the entire community.
-But in 2020, we saw a majority of companies mandating work-from-home orders — and this trend is continuing in 2022.
-To adapt to this challenge, you must make efforts to minimize the side-effects of both large- and small-scale projects.
+Before 2020, most residents would be out during the day, allowing property managers to take care of projects without disturbing the entire community.
+But now, remote work is so widespread — and this trend is only growing.
+To adapt to this challenge, you must make efforts to minimize the side effects of both large- and small-scale projects.

 Large-scale maintenance projects